PirateforFreedom/luann/README.md

-## Quickstart (Luann ADE Backend Server)
+## Quickstart

 ### From pypi
 1. Run `pip install luann`
 2. Run `luann server`
 3. Go to `localhost:8283` in the browser to view the developer portal
-4. then you can use api and client to develop your app
+4. then you can use restful api and client to develop your app

 ### From source